msam4/msam4/README.md

 - 🌱 I’m currently learning **React** and **CS50 Harvard Course**

-- 👨‍💻 All of my projects are available at [https://michaelsam.netlify.app/](https://michaelsam.netlify.app/)
+- 👨‍💻 All of my projects are available on my [portfolio](https://michaelsam.netlify.app/)

 - 📫 How to reach me **sam.michael.h@gmail.com**